abeidahmed/sassy-lib/README.md

 - breakpoint name, for example: `sm`, `md`, etc. This is same as your `$breakpoints` `map` key.
 - direction, for example: `up`, `down`, `only`.
 Further explanation provided below.
 - `$breakpoints` map.
-The default value is mention on the top of the page.
+The default value is mentioned on top of the page.
 Even if you need to overwrite the default value, consider creating a separate file for your breakpoints as mentioned above.

 The library handles 3 directions, namely: